3D Instruction Ambiguity Detection: Conclusion

 \section{Conclusion}

-We introduce Open-Vocabulary 3D Instruction Ambiguity Detection, a new task for identifying ambiguous instructions in 3D environments.
-To support this research, we present Ambi3D, a large-scale benchmark for this task, and propose AmbiVer, a two-stage framework that constructs grounded 3D visual evidence and then performs zero-shot ambiguity adjudication using a VLM.
-Experiments on Ambi3D demonstrate the value of our proposed task and benchmark, and show that AmbiVer enables more reliable ambiguity detection.
+In this paper, we introduce 3D Instruction Ambiguity Detection, a novel task crucial for reliable human-robot interaction in complex physical environments.
+To systematically evaluate this capability, we present Ambi3D, the first large-scale benchmark dedicated to identifying ambiguous language commands in 3D scenes.
+To tackle this challenge, we propose AmbiVer, a decoupled two-stage framework that effectively addresses the inherent limitations of existing end-to-end models on this ambiguity detection task.
+Experiments on Ambi3D demonstrate the value of our proposed task and benchmark, providing a solid foundation for verifiable embodied AI.